MakeSchool-Tutorials/web-7-react-redux-tetris-app/P15-Connect-Grid-Board/content.md

 ---
-title: "React Redux Tetris - Connect Grid Board"
+title: "Connect Grid Board"
-slug: react-redux-tetris-connect-grid-board
+slug: connect-grid-board
 ---

-Display the grid board from state.
+We want to be able to display the grid board from state.
 This is the core rendering feature of the game.

-The grid board is a two dimensional array where each each array at the top level represents a row, and each of these row arrays contains integers that represent the contents at each column in the row.

-These integer values map to colors.
+The `GridBoard` component displays an array of `GridSquare`s.
+It will also map the current shape block at it's rotation into this grid at the x, and y.

+Tapping the left, right, rotate, down buttons update game state which in turn triggers this component to update.
+Updates are also generated as the timer triggers move down actions.

+Remember that colors are represented as integer values:

 - Color 0: ![square](assets/square-0.png)
 - Color 1: ![square](assets/square-1.png)